Jung psychology and religion summary

 Carl Gustav Jung andthe Psychology of Religion

 Carl Gustav Jung, author of some of the most provocative hypotheses in modern psychology, describes what he regards as an authentic religious function in the unconscious mind.
 This book is a characteristic combination of psychological observation, theosophy and historical reflection.
-According to Jung, these mythological images or cultural symbols are not static or fixed.
+Among all my patients in the second half of life—that is to say, over 35—there has been not one whose problem in the last resort was not that of finding a religious outlook on life.
 Journal of Religion and Health.

 PSYCHOLOGY AND RELIGION: WEST AND EAST